RushyendraGajjala/online-code-editor/README.md

 # React + Vite

-An in-browser code editor that allows you to write and execute your code in the browser.
+This is an Online Code Editor that allows you to write and execute your code with in the browser.

 ## Run Locally